 All amusement ride and amusement attraction inspectors shall meet the following qualifications:

-a) have a four year bachelor of science or bachelor of arts degree and have experience in engineering, physical sciences, or related fields (related work experience or military training in safety inspections, heavy machinery or maintenance, or work related experience in the amusement ride industry may be substituted on a year-for-year basis);
+a) have knowledge, skill and mental development equivalent to completion of four years of college, including coursework in engineering, physics, physical sciences, or directly related fields.
+Evidence of related work experience may substitute for college on a year-for-year basis;

 b) be proficient in Microsoft Word, Excel, Power Point and Outlook.
 Have the ability to use and understand inspection software and computer hardware materials;